That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 4. Animation

-If you’re a fan of cartoons, you might like to pursue a career in animation.
+If you’re a fan of cartoons, you might enjoy pursuing a career in animation.

 You could work for big-name companies like Disney or lesser-known independent businesses.